orbitalquark/textadept/doc/06_AdeptEditing.md

 ### Virtual Space Mode

-Virtual space (freehand) mode is enabled and disabled with `Ctrl+Alt+Shift+V` (`^⇧V` in Mac OSX | none in curses).
-When enabled, caret movement is not restricted by line endings.
+Pressing `Ctrl+Alt+Shift+V` (`^⇧V` in Mac OSX | none in curses) enables and disables Virtual space (freehand) mode.
+When enabled, line endings do not restrict caret movement.

 ### Overwrite Mode

-Overwrite mode is enabled and disabled with the `Insert` key.
-When enabled, characters in the buffer will be overwritten instead of inserted as you type.
-The caret also changes to an underline when in overwrite mode.
+Enable and disable overwrite mode with the `Insert` key.
+When enabled, typing overwrites existing characters in the buffer rather than inserting the typed characters.
+The caret also changes to an underline in overwrite mode.

 ## Selections

-Textadept has many ways of creating and working with selections.
-Basic selections are what you get when you do things like hold the "Shift" modifier key while pressing the arrow keys, click and drag the mouse over a range of text, or press `Ctrl+A` (`⌘A` | `M-A`) for "Select All".
-More advanced selections like multiple and rectangular selections are more complicated to create, but have powerful uses.
+Textadept includes many ways of creating and working with selections.
+Creating basic selections entails holding down the "Shift" modifier key while pressing the arrow keys, clicking and dragging the mouse over a range of text, or pressing `Ctrl+A` (`⌘A` | `M-A`) to select all text.
+Creating more advanced selections like multiple and rectangular selections requires slightly more effort, but has powerful uses.

 ### Multiple Selection

 Clicking the mouse at a point in the buffer while holding the "Control" modifier key places an additional caret at that point.
 Clicking and dragging while holding the same modifier creates multiple selections.
-When you start typing, the text is mirrored at each selection.
+Textadept will now mirror typed text at each selection.

-Creating multiple selections with the mouse is currently unavailable in curses.
+Textadept curses does not support creating multiple selections with the mouse.

 ### Rectangular Selection

-Holding `Alt+Shift` (`⌥⇧` on Mac OSX | `M-S-` in curses) and pressing the arrow keys enables rectangular selections to be made.
-Start typing to type on each line.
-You can also hold the "Alt" modifier key ("Super" on Linux) while clicking and dragging the mouse to create rectangular selections.
+Holding `Alt+Shift` (`⌥⇧` on Mac OSX | `M-S-` in curses) and pressing the arrow keys creates a rectangular selection.
+A rectangular selection spanning multiple lines allows typing on each line.
+Holding the `Alt` modifier key (`Super` on Linux) while clicking and dragging the mouse also creates a rectangular selection.

 ![Rectangular Selection](images/rectangularselection.png)
 &nbsp;&nbsp;&nbsp;&nbsp;
 ![Rectangular Edit](images/rectangularselection2.png)

-Note: In some Linux environments, the `Alt+Shift+Arrow` combinations are used by the window manager and may need to be reconfigured.
-Also, `Super+Mouse` is used because `Alt+Mouse` generally moves windows.
-If you prefer to use "Alt", you can change [`buffer.rectangular_selection_modifier`][] in your [settings][].
-The "Super" modifier key is usually defined as the left "Windows" key, but may need to be reconfigured too.
+Note: In some Linux environments, the window manager consumes `Alt+Shift+Arrow` combinations so Textadept may need reconfiguring.
+Also, Textadept uses `Super+Mouse` because `Alt+Mouse` generally moves windows.
+(Your window manager usually defines the `Super` modifier key as the left "Windows" key.)
+If you prefer to use `Alt`, change [`buffer.rectangular_selection_modifier`][] in your [settings][].

-Creating rectangular selections with the mouse is currently unavailable in curses.
+Textadept curses does not support creating rectangular selections with the mouse.

 [`buffer.rectangular_selection_modifier`]: api/buffer.html#rectangular_selection_modifier
 [settings]: 08_Preferences.html#Buffer.Settings